 • Successful completion of the NSPM subspecialty certification examination

 Q When are applications for the NSPM credential available and what are the scheduled exam dates?The NSPM certification examination is offered twice a year.
 Application windows and test dates are listed on the NSPM home page.

 Q How much does the NSPM subspecialty credential cost?Current NSPM examination fees are listed on the Fee Schedule page located on the About Us page of the NBCRNA website.

-Q How long is the NSPM certification examination?The NSPM certification examination consists of 150 scored multiple choice questions and two-to-three clinical scenario items.
+Q How long is the NSPM certification examination?The NSPM certification examination consists of 200 scored multiple choice questions.
 The total time allowed for the examination is four hours or 240 minutes.

 Q When does the NSPM certification need to be renewed?An NSPM-C nurse anesthetist is required to apply for NSPM continued subspecialty certification within the required time frame after initial NSPM subspecialty certification.